 - UVXY trades like a stock.
 It can be bought, sold, or sold short anytime the market is open, including pre-market and after-market time periods.
 With an average daily volume of 47 million shares its liquidity is excellent and bid/ask spreads are a penny.

 - It has an active set of options available, with seven weeks’ worth of Weeklys and close to the money strikes every 0.5 points.

 - Like a stock, UVXY’s shares can be split or reverse split.
 If fact, UVXY reverse split 5 times in its first four years of existence—which may be a record.
-The last reverse split was a 5:1 and I’m predicting the next one will be a 5:1 ratio also.
 See this post for more details on historical and predicted reverse stock splits.

 - UVXY can be traded in most IRAs / Roth IRAs, although your broker will likely require you to electronically sign a waiver that documents the various risks with this security.
 Shorting of any security is not allowed in an IRA.